VandorpKe/AI-CoordinatedMovement/README.md

 ### Selection

 To be able to move units around the field we are first gonna need the ability to select some units.
-This can be done by a number of ways but I have chosen for an easy and functional route.
+This can be done by a number of ways, the mosst common ways are as followed.
 You will be able to select a unit with just LeftClick or by Shift-LeftClicking you can select multiple units.
 There's also the option to Click and Drag on the screen to select multiple units.